nengoxx/PoEAutoFlask/README.md

 # PoEAutoFlask
-Automates the use of buff style flasks for Path of Exile using an AutoHotKey script.
+Automates the use of flasks for Path of Exile using an AutoHotKey script.

+Credit to the author of the source script: https://github.com/JoelStanford/PoEAutoFlask

+I tried some more complex scripts but I liked the simplicity on this one and my main idea is to keep it simple while adding more usability for life or utility flasks(quicksilver, armor, mana, etc).
+Nothing about image recognition or other more complex methods, rather I'm planning on adding simple queueing or more hotkeys to trigger the flasks, like Quicksilver on left click, pop armor/defensive flasks on attack, and queueing life flasks one after another instead of popping them all at once.

+Any ideas are welcome!

+Original readme:

 NOTE: you MUST install AutoHotKey for this script to function!
 NOTE: this will not work properly for Life, Mana or Hybrid style flasks!